 STATELINE BLUEBERRIES is a family run farm that has 10 varieties of blueberries on 35 acres.
-The planting go back to 1942 and are as recent as 2017.
+The planting goes back to 1942 and is as recent as 2017.
 The farm is maintained for the u-pick customer.
 Grass in the rows and the availability to pick where ever you like makes for a pleasurable day.

 The picking season runs from the last week in June to the middle of August, Although we are always at the mercy of Mother Nature, and berries ripen on her time schedule.
 It is always a good idea to call at the beginning of the season for the exact opening date and again at the end to see how late into August we will be picking.

-Our knowledgable staff will answer all your questions.
+Our knowledgeable staff will answer all your questions.

 We are a family business that has truly established itself, developing real roots in our community.

 Along with our u-pick blueberries, we do sell berries ready-picked for those that don't have time to engage in this wonderful experience.
 We also sell blueberry blossom honey, blueberry jam, blueberry syrup, and maple syrup along with Blueberry BBQ sauce and Blueberry Honey Mustard.
 We also sell cold beverages.
 New this year: we will be selling Blueberry Beef Jerkey.
 Oh, SO GOOD!
 We have a limited supply-Get it before it's gone!

 We have a lovely shadded picnic area